PabloMSanAla/fabada/README.md

 * _fabada_demo_image.py_

-In here we show how to use fabada for an astronomical grey image (two dimensional) First of all we have to import our library previously install <br />
+In here we show how to use fabada for an astronomical grey image (two dimensional) First of all we have to import our library previously install

     ```python
     from fabada import fabada
     ```
 Then we read the [bubble image](https://github.com/PabloMSanAla/fabada/blob/master/examples/bubble.png) borrowed from the [Hubble Space Telescope gallery](https://www.nasa.gov/mission_pages/hubble/multimedia/index.html).
 In our case we use the [OpenCV](https://pypi.org/project/opencv-python/) library for that.
 We also add some random Gaussian white noise using [numpy.random](https://numpy.org/doc/1.16/reference/routines.random.html).

     ```python
     # IMPORTING IMAGE
     y = cv2.imread("bubble.png",0)